couchbase/cbft/DESIGN.md

-* As the cbft cluster topology changes, however, the assignment of which cbft nodes are responsible for which PIndexes can change, due to reassignments from a cbft subsystem called the planner.  e.g., cbft node 00 is responsibile for "PIndex af977b".
+* As the cbft cluster topology changes, however, the assignment of which cbft nodes are responsible for which PIndexes can change, due to reassignments from a cbft subsystem called the planner.  e.g., cbft node 00 is responsible for "PIndex af977b".
 When a second cbft node 01 joins the cbft cluster, the planner reassigns PIndex af977b from cbft node 00 to cbft node 01.